-Brighton History Week 2018 is in the works!
+Brighton History Week 2018 is coming soon!
 The theme this year is "Rural Roots" which means we will focus on the history of farming in the Brighton area, from clearing the land to the modern computerized farm.

 The Brighton History Week events will be as follows: The Show, called Rural Roots, will be presented twice, first on Saturday evening, February 24, 2018, from 7 to 9 pm, then again on Sunday afternoon, February 25 at 2 pm.
 The Rural Roots Open House will be March 3rd, 2018 (A WEEK LATER!!! - which is different!) from 10 am to 4 pm.
 All events at the Brighton Community Centrfe.

-This is the title of my next book, being editted as we speak and hopefully available in spring or summer 2018.
+This is the title of my next book (Yes, it has been changed!) which is in the proofs stage right now.
+Release date is not set yet but should be in the spring sometime.
 It is a fascinating glimpse of Upper Canada history in 1840, a time we hear very little about.
-In February of 1840, William Weller, the Stage Coach King, drove the Governor General from Toronto to Montreal in under 36 hours - setting a land speed record.
+In February of 1840, William Weller, the Stage Coach King, signed a contract with the Governor General to drive him from Toronto to Montreal in under 38 hours - or else no fee.
 Why in such a hurry?
 How could they accomplish such a feat with the roads as bad as they were in those days?
-Race Against Time takes a seat on the bench of the sleigh as William Weller passes every town and village on the Kingston Road and the King's Highway all the way to Montreal, stopping every 15 miles to change horses.
-Quickly.
+We take a seat on the bench of the sleigh as William Weller passes every town and village on the Kingston Road and the King's Highway all the way to Montreal, stopping every 15 miles to change horses.
+Always in a hurry!.
 Keep an eye out for events related to the release of the book.
 We are going to have much fun with this.

 Brighton Digital ArchivesThe folks working on the Brighton Digital Archives have been very busy.
 You will see on the web site that the Latimer Photos are available as well as the Memory Junction videos.
 Also, some of the barn photos are there.
 These are the result of a recent project to record the images of fast-disappearing barns in the community.
-There has been a calendar produced with some of these beautiful pictures and we expect they will be available in numbers for everyone to get one.
+A 2018 celandar for Barns of Brighton has been produced with some of these beautiful pictures.
 Check out the web site at...

 Retirement leaves me more time to do things I love and telling history stories is at the top of the list.
 I will be the guest speaker at your group's meeting or event.
 Check out the "Guest Speaker" tab on the left for a full list of the stories I can tell.
 Give me a call at 613-439-8992 or email to firstname.lastname@example.org to book a time.